kyoh-dev/tdcalc/README.md

 # Assumptions

-* I was entirely sure what "at maturity" meant in terms of calculating the interest, so I opted for calculating that as simple interest instead of compound, based on Google searches and the output of the Bendigo Bank calculator
+* I wasn't entirely sure what "at maturity" meant in terms of calculating the interest, so I opted for calculating that as simple interest instead of compound, based on Google searches and the output of the Bendigo Bank calculator
 * The input for the term is in months, as that's easier to calculate for months and years, but that's assuming the user is amenable to this